The Truth About Home Selling Profits

 This forces you to cut your profits.
 (You’ll also miss pack-and-move deadlines or eventually pull your house off the market so it can re-set.)

 If you price too low, you sell quickly but likely leave money on the table, even if you sell over your asking price.

 Again, cutting into your money.

 Profit-Maximizer #2.
-Avoid high real estate commissions.
+Avoid unnecessary real estate commissions and fees.

 Real estate commissions can bite a huge chunk out of your profits because the fees are often 4% to 7% or more.

 If your house sold for $850,000, how much would you pay a traditional broker that charges a 6% commission?

 $51,000.
 (We don’t know about you, but that’s a lot of money to us!)

 You could try to sell on your own or hire a real estate company with lower fees.